letientai299/google-foobar-2021/readme.md

 would be terrible, but at least it's a valid solution.
 It should pass some test cases and generate more test cases for my other solutions!

-That brute force solution can't even get pass the case `W=5,H=5,S=5` on my machine.
+That brute force solution can't even get through the case `W=5, H=5, S=5` on my machine.

-#### Look for hint on the Internet
+#### Look for hints on the Internet

-My 2nd last resort is, obviously, find other people's solutions for idea.
+My 2nd last resort is, obviously, to find other people's solutions for ideas.
 Some searching led me to [this question][matrix_math_exchange] on Math/StackExchange.
 I stop reading at the keyword **Burnside lemma** in the accepted answer.
 That's all the hint I need.

-Reading the [wiki article on Burnside lemma][wiki_burnside] for the first time make me wanna jump.
+Reading the [wiki article on Burnside lemma][wiki_burnside] for the first time makes me wanna jump.
 "It's a Group Theory problem, a fucking Group Theory problem".
 That's it.
-That's why all other kind of Math I tried to apply didn't work.
+That's why all other kinds of Math I tried to apply didn't work.

-Read that article for several more times make me wanna cry.
+Read that article several more times make me wanna cry.
 "What language is it?
 WTF".

-For the record, I'm used to a Math competitive student, used to read Advanced Calculus for fun during high school (sadly, I didn't make it to final round in Vietnam Mathematics Olympiad, otherwise, I would be a Mathematician now instead of a Software Engineer).
+For the record, I'm used to be a Math competitive student, used to read Advanced Calculus for fun during high school (sadly, I didn't make it to the final round in Vietnam Mathematics Olympiad, otherwise, I would be a Mathematician now instead of a Software Engineer).

 I'm not a stranger to Math.
 But the language there is alien to me.

 #### Learn Group Theory

-I spent next 2 weeks reading couple of books, slides and watching videos (see "Help resources" section below).
+I spent the next 2 weeks reading a couple of books, slides and watching videos (see "Help resources" section below).

 ![Start learning Group Theory](./img/start_learning_group_theory.png)

-I think I understood the concepts, the lemma and some other theorems.
+I think I understood the concepts, the lemma, and some other theorems.
 I could solve some exercises, verify many other examples of Burnside's lemma applications.
-But, for some reasons, I still can't crack the matrix problem.
+But, for some reason, I still can't crack the matrix problem.

-I read the answer on Math/Exchange again and again, ignore all the code, just try to decipher the math and still can't digest the logic.
+I read the answer on Math/Exchange, again and again, ignore all the code, just try to decipher the math, still can't digest the logic.
 "Why would we need `lcm` and `gcd`?
-What [OEIS sequences][oeis] have any thing to do with this?
-Oh, Maple, hello old friend, but I'm sorry that I don't want to look at you right then!"
+What [OEIS sequences][oeis] have anything to do with this?
+Oh, Maple, hello old friend, but I'm sorry that I don't want to look at you right now!"

 The Python code there, however, was helpful to show that my Brute Force solution was wrong.
 "Damn, I couldn't even write a proper brute force."